The Hilltop Villages Good Neighbours Group

 The Hilltop Villages Pub Lunch Club

-Currently hosted by the Black Horse Inn the lunches take place on the second Wednesday of each month.
+Currently hosted by The Full Moon pub the lunches take place on the second Wednesday of each month.
 Future dates are publicised regularly in Hilltop News.

 Everyone is welcome to come along and try it out – perhaps with a friend or neighbour.
 All you need to do is to book in advance, at any time during the month leading up to the next meal.